• Skip to primary navigation

 Manitoba

 When you ask yourself what is the most common source of electricity in Manitoba, it’s almost impossible not to think of hydro.
 If that’s not your case, it’s time for you to know that almost all the electricity generated in the province comes from water power.
-Surprised?
-Check out the breakdown below.
+According to Manitoba Hydro, the province is fitted with 16 hydroelectric generating stations, with its oldest built upon the Grand Rapids and the largest on the Nelson River.

 • Hydro: 97.0%